Search...Search plugins and themes...

 Privacy / network use

 Chew It sends the full text of the current note (including unsaved edits) to the LLM provider you configure, over HTTPS, using the API key you provide.
 Nothing is sent anywhere else.
-The whole document is sent without truncation — mind your provider's context window and billing on very long notes.
+There is no length cap: a note longer than the model's context window is automatically split into parts, analyzed in sequential calls, and the outputs are stitched into one seamless result — mind billing on very long notes, since they cost several calls.

 Installation